m4ttr4ymond/instrumentDatabase/README.md

 - Support for more card reader types
 - Potentially enabling it to access the school’s database of ID numbers so that you don’t ever need to type in student information
-- Monthly backup system
-  - Ability to import old .xml files to look at old data
 - Display a list of students and see what they have checkout out to their name
+- Record time of checkout
+- Prevention of accidental duplications in student database (i.e. multiple ID#’s being assigned the same name)
+- Add autofill N/A for bow
+- On Check In/Out Log Employee Column edit, open up employee window to ensure that correct employee is chosen
-- Programmatic colors on filters to know what's pushed and what is't
+- Programmatic colors on filters to know what's pushed and what isn't
+- Choose which backup to open

 Resources Used: